-Feeling emotionally numb, or a general lack of emotion, can be a symptom of several different medical conditions or a side effect of some medications.
-It can cause a sense of isolation or emotional disconnect from the rest of the world.
+Emotional numbness creates a sense of emptiness, isolation, or emotional disconnect from the rest of the world.
 The numbness can be unbearable for many people who experience it.

-Find out what it’s like, why it happens, and how to treat and prevent it.
+Find out what it’s like, why it happens, and how to manage and prevent it.

 “Often I feel invisible, like I’m a ghost.
 I watch my family engaging with each other, but feel like there’s an invisible barrier that keeps me from joining them,” describes Amy H., who has experienced emotional numbness from depression.
 “I’m like a submarine drifting undetected, picking up on other people’s emotions like sonar.
 However, if you were to ask me what my own feelings are, I wouldn’t be able to tell you.”

-Rebecca C.* has a similar experience with numbness caused by depression.
-“The world around me often seems slightly superficial, [like] I am simply going through the motions and can’t connect to my environment,” she explains.
-“It makes me feel as if there were analogue TV static in my brain.
+Rebecca C.* has a similar experience with numbness caused by depression: “The world around me often seems slightly superficial, [like] I am simply going through the motions and can’t connect to my environment,” she explains.
+“It makes me feel as if there were analog TV static in my brain.
 I am unable to communicate or think deeply.”

 *Some names have been changed at the request of interviewees.